What is Remarketing and How Does it Work?

 Retargeting’s and Remarketing’s definitions may sound the same.
 However, the main difference between the two concepts is that Retargeting refers to online activities, while Remarketing can also be done through physical channels.

-Basically, retargeting can be a synonym for digital remarketing.
+Retargeting can be a synonym for digital remarketing.
 Moreover, Remarketing acts like an “umbrella” for more terms, including Retargeting.
-Thus, there is no “winner” in the retargeting vs. remarketing battle; they both are doing amazing things for your campaign.
+Thus, there is no “winner” in the retargeting vs. remarketing battle; they do amazing things for your campaign.

 When building your remarketing strategy, there are some specific questions you have to ask yourself: who has to see your ad?
 Where will users see it?
 What will they see?
 Are the results adequate?